University marking boycott: Robert Halfon calls for talks to end dispute

 He added: "Wherever possible, I would encourage higher education providers to award degrees when they have enough evidence of a student's prior attainment to do so."

-A UCEA spokesperson said: "Our recent feedback that two thirds of higher education institutions said that all of their students were able to graduate this summer is little comfort to the students who continue to bear the marking and assessment repercussions, nor for the higher education institutions and the staff who have been working tirelessly to try to help these students.
+Mr Jethwa said:"Our recent feedback that two thirds of higher education institutions said that all of their students were able to graduate this summer is little comfort to the students who continue to bear the marking and assessment repercussions, nor for the higher education institutions and the staff who have been working tirelessly to try to help these students.

 "This form of industrial action, which is particularly damaging to students at this time of year, has been very disappointing."